compulim/iter-fest/README.md

 # `iter-fest`

-A collection of iterable utilities.
+A collection of utilities for iterations.

 ## Background

-Iterables become mainstream.
+Iterators become mainstream.
 However, traversing iterables are not as trivial as array.

 In this package, we are porting majority of `Array.prototype.*` functions to work with iterables.
 We also added some utility functions to assist iterable, iterator, and generator.